 Alpha Gal Diet: What’s Safe, Off-Limits, and Risky

-Before we dive into the alpha-gal diet, let’s tackle a fundamental question: What exactly is alpha-gal syndrome?
+Before we dive into the alpha-gal diet, let’s tackle a fundamental question: What is alpha-gal syndrome?
 Alpha-gal syndrome is an allergic reaction to galactose-α-1,3-galactose, a sugar molecule found in most mammalian meats.
 After a bite from a lone star tick, your immune system can be reprogrammed to react to alpha-gal.
 Allergic symptoms range from annoying hives to severe gastrointestinal distress to downright dangerous anaphylactic shock — often hours after exposure.

 But alpha-gal is not a one-size-fits-all condition.
 Unlike a conventional food allergy, it’s as varied as the individuals it touches, with reactions and sensitivities that can differ wildly from one person to the next.
 Take my hiking buddy, for instance — she sidesteps mammalian meat and is good to go.
 Yet, my oldest daughter has to steer clear of an entire “maybe” list that we’ll explore below.